circles-learning-labs/ecto_adapters_dynamodb/README.md

 )
 ```
 will retrieve the first five results from the record set for the indexed HASH, "location_id" = "grand_canyon", disabling the default recursive page fetch for queries.
 (Please note that without `recursive: false`, the adapter would ignore the scan limit.)

+### Supported Ecto Options

+**:on_conflict** :: :raise | :nothing | :replace_all, *default:* :raise

+By default, the adapter will provide the condition expression, `attribute_not_exists(PARTITION_KEY_ATTRIBUTE)` with the DynamoDB query, failing to insert if the record already exists.
+To perform an uncoditional insert, possibly overwriting an existing record, provide the option `on_conflict: :replace_all` in the insert query.
+If `on_conflict: :nothing` is provided, a struct will be returned with the primary key field/s set to `nil`.

+### Custom Inline Options

 #### **Inline Options:** *Repo.update*, *Repo.delete*